Church & Dwight (NYSE:CHD) Price Target Cut to $93.00

-Church & Dwight (NYSE:CHD – Get Rating) had its target price lowered by Deutsche Bank Aktiengesellschaft from $99.00 to $93.00 in a research note published on Monday morning, The Fly reports.
+Church & Dwight (NYSE:CHD – Get Rating) had its target price lowered by equities researchers at The Goldman Sachs Group from $104.00 to $93.00 in a research report issued to clients and investors on Wednesday, MarketBeat Ratings reports.
+The firm currently has a “neutral” rating on the stock.
+The Goldman Sachs Group’s price objective points to a potential upside of 6.93% from the company’s current price.

-A number of other research analysts have also commented on the company.
-Wells Fargo & Company increased their price objective on Church & Dwight from $95.00 to $100.00 and gave the company an overweight rating in a research report on Tuesday, June 28th.
-JPMorgan Chase & Co. raised their price target on Church & Dwight from $84.00 to $86.00 in a research report on Thursday, July 21st.
-Morgan Stanley raised their price target on Church & Dwight from $80.00 to $86.00 and gave the stock an underweight rating in a research report on Tuesday, April 12th.
-Finally, Barclays reduced their price target on Church & Dwight from $81.00 to $77.00 and set an underweight rating on the stock in a research report on Monday, May 23rd.
-Four analysts have rated the stock with a sell rating, six have issued a hold rating and four have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, Church & Dwight currently has an average rating of Hold and a consensus price target of $95.69.
+CHD has been the subject of a number of other research reports.
+UBS Group lowered their price objective on Church & Dwight from $104.00 to $98.00 and set a “neutral” rating for the company in a research note on Monday.
+Morgan Stanley reduced their target price on Church & Dwight from $86.00 to $82.00 and set an “underweight” rating on the stock in a report on Monday.
+JPMorgan Chase & Co. increased their target price on Church & Dwight from $84.00 to $86.00 in a report on Thursday, July 21st.
+Barclays reduced their target price on Church & Dwight from $81.00 to $77.00 and set an “underweight” rating on the stock in a report on Monday, May 23rd.
+Finally, Truist Financial reduced their target price on Church & Dwight from $120.00 to $100.00 and set a “buy” rating on the stock in a report on Monday.
+Four research analysts have rated the stock with a sell rating, eight have given a hold rating and four have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock has a consensus rating of “Hold” and an average price target of $94.79.

-In other Church & Dwight news, Director Bradley C. Irwin sold 7,000 shares of Church & Dwight stock in a transaction dated Wednesday, May 11th.
+In related news, Director Bradley C. Irwin sold 7,000 shares of the firm’s stock in a transaction that occurred on Wednesday, May 11th.
 The stock was sold at an average price of $97.86, for a total value of $685,020.00.
-Following the sale, the director now owns 41,636 shares of the company’s stock, valued at approximately $4,074,498.96.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-1.70% of the stock is currently owned by company insiders.
+Following the sale, the director now directly owns 41,636 shares in the company, valued at approximately $4,074,498.96.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+1.70% of the stock is owned by insiders.

 Church & Dwight Company Profile